leahlim/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should have a user-friendly interface.
+6. Should respond quickly to commands.

 ## Appendix D : Glossary